COVESA/vsomeip/documentation/vsomeipUserGuide.md

 ## Version

-This documentation was generated for version 3.5 of vsomeip.
+This documentation was generated for version 3.5 of vSomeIP.

-# vsomeip Overview
+# vSomeIP Overview

-The vsomeip stack implements the http://some-ip.com/[Scalable service-Oriented MiddlewarE over IP (SOME/IP)] protocol.
+The vSomeIP stack implements the http://some-ip.com/[Scalable service-Oriented MiddlewarE over IP (SOME/IP)] protocol.
 The stack consists out of:

 * a shared library for SOME/IP (`libvsomeip.so`)